mripv6/piperInstall/README.md

 ```
 cd ~/piperInstall
-install.sh
+./install.sh
 ```
-Running this file will take some time.
+Running this file will take a long time.
 It will require your sudo username and password because it's installing several packages.
 After that no user interaction is requied.
 The script will also set up the right subdirectories, clone the repo, download the checkpoint files and setup